 Gear up for Maple Weekend in New York State.
 This state-wide event celebrates the production of all things maple.
 Visit Cumming Nature Center from 9 a.m. to 2 p.m. on March 12, 13, 19, and 20 to learn about maple syrup production and enjoy a pancake breakfast.
 Stop by the Wohlschlegel’s Maple Farm from 8 a.m. to 4 p.m. on March 19 & 20 and April 2 & 3 for a pancake breakfast, walk through the woods to see the sap gathering process, or to take a tour of the sugarhouse!
 The New York Wine and Culinary Center invites you to take a tour of Kettle Ridge Farm on Saturday, March 19 at 9 a.m., after stop by the center for one of their many maple themed cooking classes!

 Your Innkeeper doesn’t get a chance to get out on the weekends too often but yesterday was an exception.
-Beth and Lydia were taking care of guests at breakfast.
-There were no new guests checking in.
+Beth and Lydia were taking care of guests at breakfast at the 1795 Acorn Inn Bed and Breakfast.
+Located just a few miles from Canandaigua, NY, there were no new guests checking in.
 So, your Innkeeper had a free Saturday and it just happened that it is the weekend of the Naples Grape Festival in upstate New York’s Finger Lakes.
 I had been one other time in the past 11 years and it was cold and wet that year.
 This year, the weather could not have been more perfect… a cool 70 degrees and sunny, perfect fall weather.

 Naples is a quaint town on the South end of Canandaigua Lake.
 Home to Inspire Moore Winery, Artizanns (a local Gallery), Joseph’s Wayside Market, Roots Cafe, Naples, NY and a few other shops and restaurants.
 It’s generally a sleepy town.
 But, one weekend a year, the tiny town is crowded beyond belief by visitors that want to experience all things grape.
 Grape pie, frozen grape custard, wine, concord grapes, Niagra grapes and more grapes.
 And even purple fire hydrants.
 There are tons of food options, music and many vendors and artists.
 Your Innkeeper even got a henna tattoo.

-For at least a mile or more, vendors line the street, even before you get to the Festival, selling anything and everything… crafts, yard sale items, baked goods.
+For at least a mile or more, vendors line the street.
+Even before you get to the Festival, vendors sell anything and everything… crafts, yard sale items, baked goods.
 It’s hard to walk as there are so many people.
 I don’t know where they all come from, but they come from miles to experience this Festival and it couldn’t be set in a more picturesque valley in the Finger Lakes.